Prekindergarten: Qualifications, Documentation & PEIMS Coding

 - A four-year-old can be eligible for PK if the student was eligible as a three-year old and was enrolled and attending the PK program in the prior school year- even if they do not meet the eligibility requirements this year.

 Once a student has been determined to be eligible for PK, that student will remain eligible for the remainder of that school year, regardless of a change in status that may then disqualify them meeting one or more of the criteria above.

 A district must verify a student’s age and eligibility for PK in order to receive ½ day ADA funding for each student.
 Verification documentation must be retained for audit purposes.
 The following is the recommended documentation required to support each PK qualification criteria.

-Age (one of the following):
+Age (1 of the following)

 - birth certificate